dejse/sqlstrings/README.md

 ## Overview

-This package is a little helper for `DBI`.
-Writing SQL code in R files is tedious for longer queries and statements.
-Some disadvantages are losing syntax highlighting and autocomplete.
-With the help of `sqlstrings`, we can write SQL code in separate files and load the SQL code into an R list object.
+Writing SQL code in R files is tedious for longer queries and statements and comes with certain disadvantages, such as losing syntax highlighting and autocomplete.
+With the help of `sqlstrings`, we can bulk read SQL code from a folder or a file and load it into an R list.
+The elements of the list are populated with the individual sql statements and queries.
+Before that, the SQL code must be annotated with a special name comment.

 ## Installation